 Lettuce wraps recipes suggest no salad is complete without some greens.

-No salad is complete without some lettuce.
+Perhaps more specifically no salad is complete without at least some lettuce.
 If you look carefully in the photo below you can count five different varieties that we are growing in our garden this summer.

-summer.
 Growing lettuce is so rewarding.
 You just pick a few leaves and it goes on producing for months.
 Rich in soluble fibre, the stuff that keeps you regular, and particularly in folate, that most vital B-vitamin.

-Add to the lettuce your favourites; today I'm enjoying apple, avocado for healthy fat, hummus for a great vegetable protein source, radishes for a bit of extra bite and of course a few olives and you have the perfect lunch.
+Add to the lettuce your favourites; today I am enjoying apple, avocado for the good fat and hummus for a great vegetable-protein source.
+Radishes give it a bit of extra bite and of course a few olives for the perfect lunch.

 Notice the balance of this basic lettuce salad recipe.
-You could have cheese, or slices of chicken or ham for protein, but remembering that one shouldn't have red meat more than once a day, and that's probably too much, our hummus recipe will enhance the flavour of your lunch and provide the amino acids we need.
+You could have cheese, or slices of chicken or ham for protein, but remembering that one shouldn't have red meat more than once a day, and that is probably too much, our hummus recipe will enhance the flavour of your lunch and provide the amino acids we need.

 That's unless you are obese and seriously trying to get those pounds off, in which case seriously limiting carbs like bread is important too.

 I love peanut butter but it does two things to me.
 Indigestion heartburn and it sticks to the roof of my mouth, which irritates the heck out of me.
-But peanut butter and lettuce is a winner.
+But with lettuce it is a winner.

-So simple solution: Add a leaf of lettuce.
+So here's a simple solution; add a leaf of lettuce.
 It helps sort both problems.
-More important perhaps is that bread has a high glycemic index, but by adding protein, fat and the soluble fibre in lettuce it brings that GI of bread back to normal.
+More important perhaps is that commercial bread has a high glycemic index, but by adding protein, fat and the soluble fibre in lettuce it brings that GI of your snack back to normal.

 Doesn't look that exciting, but surround it with the salad at the top and it makes a fine lunch.

-Remember those enjoying eight coloured foods most days have a 35% lower all cause of death; that's massive.
+Remember those enjoying eight coloured foods most days have a 35% lower all-cause of death; that's massive.